Institute of Mental Health (Singapore): Research

-It has embarked on a S$4.4-million three-year nationwide epidemiological study – Well-being of the Singapore Elderly (WiSE) – that aims to establish high-quality data of the burden of dementia and depression among the elderly in Singapore and to bridge the knowledge gap on the associated risk factors, healthcare use and economic impact.
+In March 2022, IMH embarked on a nationwide epidemiological study – Well-being of the Singapore Elderly (WiSE) – that aims to establish high-quality data of the burden of dementia and depression among the elderly in Singapore and to bridge the knowledge gap on the associated risk factors, healthcare use and economic impact.
+The data collection for the study would continue till July 2023.
 This study is a collaboration with international and local research investigators from various Singapore hospitals as well as from King's College London.

-Education

-IMH plays a leading role in developing the current and next generation of mental healthcare professionals.
-It provides pre-professional education for medical undergraduates and post-graduate education for those pursuing a specialisation in psychiatry.
-The hospital also trains nurses through its continuing nursing education programmes and offers internship and clinical attachment opportunities for students preparing to be allied health professionals.